 F. Scott Fitzgerald is regarded as one of America's greatest 20th-century writers.
 His novel The Great Gatsby is now required reading in schools all over the world.
 The central figure of the novel, Jay Gatsby, has become a tantalising role for Hollywood, portrayed by stars including Robert Redford and Leonardo DiCaprio, who appears in the recently released Baz Luhrmann production.

 But the author, who died in 1940 at the age of just 44, thought himself a failure after his critics sniffily suggested that his work was an unfulfilled prelude to greater literary promise.

 The Great Gatsby has an autobiographical element: the relationship between Gatsby and Daisy Buchanan is believed to reflect a youthful romance between Fitzgerald and a woman named Ginevra King, who, like Daisy, declined to marry him because she felt that he was not rich enough to support her.
 And, like Gatsby and Daisy, Fitzgerald and his wife Zelda were leading lights of the high society of New York in the 1920s.

 Students will learn from Fitzgerald's powerful writing style, in which similes are woven like silk through sentences.
 But lessons can also be learned from the author's life.

-- Find out how slang has changed over time in a worksheet activity from Georgia Harris. bit.lySlangThroughTime
+Find out how slang has changed over time in a cut-and-paste worksheet activity from Georgia Harris. bit.lySlangThroughTime

-- Try justinepaul 's activity and surprise your students with a bit of slang. bit.lyLessoninSlang
+Try justinepaul's activity and surprise your students with a bit of slang in the classroom. bit.lyLessoninSlang